 Everything on the Arduino board uses electricity.
 The tiny logic gates and structures on the board use binary: a value is either 1 or 0.
-For a computer to know if a value is 1 or 0, an electrical signal at a non-zero voltage is supplied to read a value o 1.
-Contrary, a signal that is zero-voltage reads a value of 0.
+For a computer to know if a value is 1 or 0, an electrical signal at a non-zero voltage is supplied to represent a value of 1.
+In contrast, a signal that is zero-voltage reads a value of 0.
 With all these signals, computers can make computations using logic gates.
 Arduino has two primary input/output (I/O) types: digital and analog.
 Both I/O types use the premise of supplying voltage to send or receive signals in.
 They do differ and it is quite important to know the two differences.

-Analog pins: these pins can read or supply a multitude of values ranging from 0 to 1023 relative to 5V.
+Analog pins: these pins can read or supply a multitude of values ranging from 0 to 1023, corresponding to input voltages from 0 to 5V.

-Digital pins: these pins only have two values: on (HIGH) or off (LOW) where on is a 5V signal and off is a 0V signal (ground)
+Digital pins: these pins only have two values: on (HIGH) or off (LOW) where HIGH is a 5V signal and LOW is a 0V signal (ground).